 A baseline genetic survey of the Atlantic salmon population was carried out in the Whitewater catchment in 2008.
+It is expected that findings of this study will be produced during 2011.
 The results from a similar survey conducted in the Foyle area confirmed the existence of genetically distinct populations between and within the rivers and tributaries of the Foyle area.
 An understanding of these genetically differentiated populations is required to facilitate appropriate management of conservation measures and the commercial/recreational fisheries.